web3coda/web3ctf.com/README.md

 ## Contribution Guidelines

 We welcome contributions to this list!
-If you have a web3-related tool that you'd like to add, please follow these guidelines:
+If you have a web3 security related challenges/applications that you'd like to add, please follow these guidelines:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature/new-tool`.